 $ Located next to the train station, Novotel Brussels Centre Midi is just a few minutes from the train platforms.
 This mid-scale hotel has air-conditioned, soundproof rooms with modern décor and satellite TVs.
 The on-site bar offers cocktails, Belgian beers, and Belgian specialty dishes.
 Free wifi throughout.
 Check reviews and prices for Novotel Brussels Centre Midi.

-$$$ Named among the most luxurious and trendiest hotels in the world by Conde Nast Traveller, Hotel Be Manos is a 5-minute walk from Gare du Midi, between the station and world-famous Cantillon Brewery, one of the best breweries in Brussels.
+$$$ Named among the most luxurious and trendiest hotels in the world by Conde Nast Traveller, YOOMA Hotel is a 5-minute walk from Gare du Midi, between the station and world-famous Cantillon Brewery.

-The modern rooms and suites are decorated in black and white with natural black stone floors, metallic curtains, and other high-design details.
+The modern rooms and suites are decorated in black and white with natural black stone floors, metallic curtains, and other design details.
 The hotel has a rooftop terrace and a sauna and steam bath.
-Breakfast at the Be Manos is complimentary, and the on-site cocktail bar offers a wide array of drinks and a tapas menu.
+Breakfast is available, and the on-site cocktail bar offers a wide array of drinks and a tapas menu.
 Guests have access to a free shuttle to and from the train station upon request.
-Check reviews and prices for Be Manos Hotel.
+Check reviews and prices for YOOMA Urban Lodge.

 Adjacent to Grand Place, the Sablon is centrally-located but has a neighborhood feel and lacks the crowds that can be found in the main squares.
-There are cobblestoned streets, antique shops, stunning Gothic architecture, and lots of chocolate shops.
-It’s the best area to stay in Brussels if you want to be close to attractions but need a quieter environment.
+There are cobblestone streets, antique shops, stunning Gothic architecture, and lots of chocolate shops.
+It’s the best area to stay in Brussels if you want to be close to attractions but need a quieter environment, especially during the Christmas markets when the center can be very busy.

 Every weekend, Place du Grand Sablon hosts an antique market that draws vendors from across the region.
 You can find all kinds of décor, books, and household items.
 Steps away is the Gothic Church of Our Blessed Lady of the Sablon (Eglise Notre-Dame du Sablon).
 The Catholic Church from the 15th century is full of colorful stained glass and ornate carvings under a soaring vaulted ceiling.
 My favorite spot in the Sablon is across the street from Notre-Dame, the peaceful park at Place du Petit Sablon.